-Gathering at 9.30am in front of Kostel Sv.
-Jiljí, Libice nad Doubravou.
+Gathering at 9.30 am in front of Sv.
+Jiljí church in Libice nad Doubravou.

 Recording/biking sessions each hour: 10-11-12h sharp!

 Bring a bike.
-And portable recording gear: a tablet, a dictaphone, a telephone , or a real digital recorder.
-Don’t forget headphones, and just in case it is raining, protect yourself and equipement against the water.
+And portable recording gear: a tablet, a dictaphone, a telephone , or a digital recorder.
+Don’t forget headphones and, in case of rain, protection against the water.

 How are we going to record?
 We wait for the churchbells to ring, and then ride as fast as possible past the church while recording the sound.
 Either you do it with two (one is riding the bike and the other is recording) or alone.

-There are many apps for smart phones around.
+(There are many apps for smart phones around.
 We are using on Android Audio Recorder, which is able to record without compression in wav file format.
-The best is of course to bring a digital recorder like a Zoom, Yamaha, Tascam, Roland, Olympus, Sony, or any other brand, and if you really want to look professional, external microphones with wind shields can improve the quality tremendously.
+The best is to bring a digital recorder like a Zoom, Yamaha, Tascam, Roland, Olympus, Sony, or any other brand, and if you really want to look professional, external microphones with wind shields can improve the quality tremendously.)

-A full explanation of the phenomenon you can read in the wikipedia article about the Doppler Effect.
-Christian Doppler was a 19th century Austrian scientist, who started to work in 1835 in Praha at what is now ČVUT.
+An explanation of the phenomenon you can read here: Doppler Effect.
+Christian Doppler was an Austrian scientist, who started to work in 1835 in Praha at what is now ČVUT.
 There he developed the Doppler Effect theory, and gave his renowned lecture at the Royal Bohemian Society of Sciences on May 25, 1842, relating the phenomenon to astronomy and physics.
 [This year 175 years ago, let’s celebrate!]

 The Doppler effect (or the Doppler shift) is the change in frequency or wavelength of a wave for an observer who is moving relative to the wave source.
 Compared to the emitted frequency, the received frequency is higher during the approach, identical at the instant of passing by, and lower during the recession.